DYAC-FM

+90.7 Brigada News FM Cebu studio and offices at the Uptown Residences at V. Rama Ave. cor.
+B. Rodriguez St.

 DYAC (90.7 FM), broadcasting as 90.7 Brigada News FM, is a radio station owned by Mareco Broadcasting Network and operated by Brigada Mass Media Corporation.
 The station's studio and offices are located at the Uptown Residences, V. Rama Ave. cor.
 B. Rodriguez St., Brgy.
 Guadalupe, Cebu City, while its transmitter is atop Mt.
 Busay, Brgy.
 Babag 1, Cebu City (near ABS-CBN Cebu's transmitter).

 Brigada News FM Cebu is currently as the dominant over-all #1 radio station in Metro Cebu, based on the Nielsen Radio Audience Measurement latest survey conducted in the Q4 2023.

 History

 1989-1995: Magic

 The station was established in 1989 as Magic 90.7 under the ownership of Molave Broadcasting Network, a company owned by Arcadio M. Carandang.
 It was one of the city's first radio station to carry a smooth jazz format and was home of Light Jazz.
 The station was headed by radio veteran Andy Boy Suzara and personality Jennison Mendoza, along with six male disc jockeys.
-At that time, its first studio and transmitter were located at Doña Luisa Bldg. in Fuente Osmeña.
+At that time, it was located at Doña Luisa Bldg. in Fuente Osmeña.